gulrak/cadmium/README.md

 tab defines the logical entity the debug buttons work on, the register view shows the registers of that entity.
 Breakpoints of the hidden entity still work and the tab switches to the entity that hit the breakpoint.

+**Note:** Be aware, that in COSMAC VIP 1802 mode, while breakpoints and single stepping works fine, there is no step-over/step-out support as there is no defined way of the 1802 CPU to enter subroutines and return, and no stack in the sense most other CPUs have it.
+The M6800 debugging of the DREAM6800 side has those features enabled, as have all CHIP-8 modes, even the VIP one.

 ### Quirks